claceio/docs/content/docs/QuickStart.md

 clace app reload --approve --promote "/disk_usage*"
 ```

 For apps created from GitHub source, `app reload` will pick up the [latest changes]({{< ref "applications/lifecycle/#github-reload" >}}) from the branch specified during `app create` (default is `main`).
 For apps created from local disk sources, the reload loads from the folder originally used during the create.
-For non-dev apps, the source code is loaded into the SQLite metadata database managed by the Clace server.
+For non-dev apps, the source code is loaded into the SQLite metadata database managed by the Clace server.This allow for versioning, even when working with local sources.

 ## App Security